ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Table: LLM tool-chain behavior on the 43-grant test set. {#tbl:tooluse}

-For both pipelines the Google `geocode_place` endpoint dominated the call mix, whereas the auxiliary `compute_centroid` function appeared in fewer than one call per ten.  gpt-4.1-2025-04-14 (T-4) adopted a more economical strategy, issuing on average 2.3 calls per grant while succeeding on the first query in 73 % of cases.
-The gpt-4o-mini-2025-04-16 model (T-1), by contrast, averaged 4.0 calls with a 67 % first-call success rate.
+For both pipelines the Google `geocode_place` endpoint dominated the call mix, whereas the auxiliary `compute_centroid` function appeared in fewer than one call per ten.  gpt-4.1-2025-04-14 (T-4) adopted a more economical strategy, issuing on average 2.3 calls per grant while succeeding on the first query in 73% of cases.
+The gpt-4o-mini-2025-04-16 model (T-1), by contrast, averaged 4.0 calls with a 67% first-call success rate.
 This greater query volume manifests as the higher token usage and latency reported in § 6.3, yet it conferred no observable advantage in positional accuracy (§ 6.1).

 ## 6.6 Robustness / Ablation Studies

 Several additional analyses were conducted to test the robustness of the main findings:

-* **Outlier-robust summary** – Excluding the five largest residuals (top 11% of errors) lowers the overall mean error from 38.5 km to 36.9 km.
-Method rankings and 95% CIs remain unchanged; only **H-1** [@Bashorun2025_gis] (−6.6 km) and **M-6** (−6.3 km) show material shifts, leaving **M-2** as the top performer.
+* Outlier-robust summary – Excluding the five largest residuals (top 11% of errors) lowers the overall mean error from 38.5 km to 36.9 km.
+Method rankings and 95% CIs remain unchanged; only H-1 [@Bashorun2025_gis] (−6.6 km) and M-6 (−6.3 km) show material shifts, leaving M-2 as the top performer.

-* **Length‐stratified accuracy** – To test whether verbose abstracts make the task easier (or harder), the word-count of each grant's full text in the validation file was measured and 152 LLM predictions were analyzed:
+* Length‐stratified accuracy – To test whether verbose abstracts make the task easier (or harder), the word-count of each grant's full text in the validation file was measured and 152 LLM predictions were analyzed:
-  * Median split — "Short" (≤ 36 words) vs "long" (> 36 words) abstracts yielded mean errors of **36.8 km** and **34.9 km** respectively (95% CIs overlap), indicating no practical difference.
+  * Median split — "Short" (≤ 36 words) vs "long" (> 36 words) abstracts yielded mean errors of 36.8 km and 34.9 km respectively (95% CIs overlap), indicating no practical difference.
-  * Continuous fit — An ordinary-least-squares regression \(\text{error}_{km}=42.3-0.18\,\text{length}_{words}\) gives a slope of **–0.18 km ± 0.44 km** (95% CI) per extra word with **R² = 0.004** and Pearson **r = –0.06**.
+  * Continuous fit — An ordinary-least-squares regression \(\text{error}_{km}=42.3-0.18\,\text{length}_{words}\) gives a slope of –0.18 km ± 0.44 km (95% CI) per extra word with R² = 0.004 and Pearson r = –0.06.
 Figure \ref{fig:length-vs-error} visualizes the scatter and confidence band.

 ![Length vs. Error](../analysis/figures/length_vs_error.png){#fig:length-vs-error width="\linewidth" fig-pos="H"}

   These results suggest that, within the 25–60-word range typical of the corpus, abstract length explains essentially none of the variation in LLM accuracy.

+* Patentee-name redaction (E-2) – To test for possible *training-data contamination*, the five-call o3 ensemble (E-1) was rerun after masking every patentee name in the abstract with `[NAME]`.
+If the model had memorised grant-name ⟷ coordinate pairs from its pre-training corpus, removing this cue should have caused a sharp accuracy drop.
+In practice mean error rose only slightly—from 18.7 km to 20.4 km—and the ≤10 km hit-rate fell by just 4.6 pp (39.5 → 34.9).
+The mild degradation indicates that the model is drawing on the descriptive toponyms and spatial clues in the text rather than retrieving memorised locations, providing no evidence of leakage from the historical grants themselves.

-* **Temperature sweep** – Four temperatures (0.0 / 0.4 / 0.8 / 1.2) were evaluated for the one-shot prompt on gpt-4.1-2025-04-14 (M4) and gpt-4o-2024-08-06 (M5).
-Mean error for gpt-4.1-2025-04-14 varied narrowly between **34 km** (*t*=0.0) and **31.7 km** (*t*=0.8), indicating a shallow optimum around 0.8. gpt-4o-2024-08-06 showed no systematic trend (32–33 km across the grid).
-Given the marginal gains, **t = 0.8** is fixed for gpt-4.1-2025-04-14 and the default **t = 0.0** is kept for gpt-4o-2024-08-06 in all downstream benchmarks.
+* Temperature sweep – Four temperatures (0.0 / 0.4 / 0.8 / 1.2) were evaluated for the one-shot prompt on gpt-4.1-2025-04-14 (M4) and gpt-4o-2024-08-06 (M5).
+Mean error for gpt-4.1-2025-04-14 varied narrowly between 34 km (*t*=0.0) and 31.7 km (*t*=0.8), indicating a shallow optimum around 0.8. gpt-4o-2024-08-06 showed no systematic trend (32–33 km across the grid).
+Given the marginal gains, t = 0.8 is fixed for gpt-4.1-2025-04-14 and the default t = 0.0 is kept for gpt-4o-2024-08-06 in all downstream benchmarks.

 # 7 Discussion

 ## 7.1 Implications for Digital History

-The findings demonstrate that contemporary large language models can match or outperform a professional GIS script on geolocating seventeenth- and eighteenth-century Virginia land grants, delivering this accuracy at a cost previously unattainable by traditional workflows.
-A mean error of ≈ 23.4 km (M-2) suffices to place most patents within their correct river basin or county, enabling macro-scale analyses of settlement diffusion, planter networks, and Indigenous dispossession without months of archival GIS labor.
-Because the input to the model is plain text, the same pipeline can be reused for later patent volumes or for neighboring colonies whose grant abstracts share a common rhetorical template.
-More broadly, the study reinforces the premise of "machine-assisted reading" in the digital humanities, where historians formulate research questions while delegating repetitive extraction tasks to foundation models.
+This study demonstrates that contemporary large language models (LLMs) can geolocate seventeenth- and eighteenth-century Virginia land patents with accuracy comparable to or exceeding a professional GIS workflow, while substantially reducing costs and labor.
+The best-performing single-call model (o3-2025-04-16) achieves a mean error of ≈23 km, sufficient to localize most patents accurately within their respective river basin or county boundaries.
+Such precision is adequate for macro-scale historical inquiries into settlement patterns, plantation economies, and Indigenous land dispossession, significantly reducing reliance on extensive manual archival GIS labor.
+Importantly, since the input format consists solely of narrative text, this georeferencing pipeline is readily transferable to subsequent volumes of land grants or to neighboring colonial datasets with structurally similar metes-and-bounds descriptions.

-Nevertheless, scholars must heed the epistemic caveats that accompany automated coordinates.
-Even the best LLM occasionally misplaces a grant by >100 km, and the absence of per-prediction uncertainty estimates complicates downstream statistical inference.
-It is therefore recommended that a hybrid workflow be used in which the model provides a first-pass coordinate that is then verified—or rejected—by a domain expert.
-At ≤1 s latency and ~USD 0.001 per prediction (gpt-4o-2024-08-06), such assisted verification remains an order of magnitude cheaper than start-to-finish traditional geocoding.
+Further incremental improvements are attainable through modest technical refinements.
+A five-call stochastic ensemble of the same o3 model, integrated via DBSCAN clustering, reduces mean error to ≈19 km, representing an 18% accuracy improvement at a marginal incremental cost of ≈USD 0.20 and approximately 3 seconds of additional latency per grant.
+Paired Wilcoxon signed-rank tests confirm the statistical significance of this enhancement (W = 629, p = 0.03 versus the single-shot model).
+Such methodological refinements illustrate a pathway for rigorous yet computationally efficient digital historical analyses.

+Nevertheless, critical epistemological limitations must be acknowledged.
+Even optimized models occasionally yield significant positional errors exceeding 100 km, and the absence of inherent uncertainty metrics in predictions complicates downstream historical and spatial interpretations.
+Leveraging models like gpt-4o-2024-08-06, which provide sub-second latency and near-negligible costs (~USD 0.001 per prediction), further supports the viability of fully automated workflows at scale.

+More broadly, these results affirm the emerging paradigm of "machine-assisted reading" within digital humanities scholarship, where historians retain interpretive and analytical authority while delegating repetitive and data-intensive extraction tasks to robust computational models.
+This model not only accelerates research workflows but also expands methodological possibilities within historical spatial analysis, offering scalable and reproducible approaches to the quantitative study of early-modern archives.

 ## 7.2 Error Analysis & Failure Modes

 Inspection of the largest residuals uncovers three recurring failure modes:

-1. **Obsolete or ambiguous toponyms.** Grants that reference now-extinct mill sites or plantations often trigger erroneous Google-Maps matches to modern businesses with the same surname.
-This effect is amplified when the model fails to include a county qualifier in its geocoder query.

-2. **Chain-of-bearing descriptions.** A minority of abstracts provide only metes-and-bounds bearings (e.g., "beginning at a white oak, thence S 42° E 240 p.").
-Without explicit place names, the LLM frequently defaults to the centroid of the target county, inflating error to >70 km.
+1. **Obsolete or ambiguous toponyms.** Grants referencing now-extinct mill sites, plantations, or historical administrative divisions frequently produce erroneous matches to contemporary geographic entities.
+This ambiguity is amplified when models fail to contextualize place-names within county boundaries or historical frameworks.
+A notable example involves the Stanford Named Entity Recognition (NER) method, which processed references to "St. Paul's Parish" by correctly identifying "St. Paul" as a Virginia geographic entity.
+However, the GeoNames API subsequently matched this to the modern town of Saint Paul, located approximately 400 km from the intended historical Anglican parish in central Virginia.
+This misplacement highlights the fundamental issue that modern gazetteers contain toponyms whose geographic or administrative meanings have significantly shifted over centuries, illustrating the critical gap between algorithmic geocoding and historical geographic knowledge.

+2. **Bearing-only metes-and-bounds descriptions.** Some abstracts give nothing beyond a perimeter walked from one neighbour or landmark to the next—for example, the John Pigg patent that "beg[ins] in the path from William Rickett's house to the Indian towne; to Capt.
+William Smith … to land where John Barrow liveth … to the Ridge Path … along Watkins's line … to Maj.
+Payton."
+Because there is no unambiguous place-name anchor, both the LLM and gazetteer-driven baselines must rely on weak contextual cues, and median errors for these deeds rise above 70 km.

 3. **Cascading search bias.** Tool-enabled runs introduce an additional failure channel: once the first `geocode_place` call returns a spurious coordinate, subsequent `compute_centroid` operations often average anchors that are already flawed, locking in the error.
 Raising the threshold for calling the centroid function—or providing the model with a quality heuristic—may mitigate this issue.

-### 7.2.1 Historical vs. Modern Geographic Context: The Stanford NER Case Study

-The Stanford NER method (H-2) revealed a particularly instructive failure mode that highlights the fundamental challenge of historical geocoding.
-Two extreme outliers (>400 km error) initially appeared to be technical failures but upon investigation revealed a more nuanced issue: the collision between historical and modern geographic nomenclature.

-**Case Analysis**: Grants referencing "St. Paul's Parish" in colonial Virginia were correctly processed by Stanford NER, which extracted "St. Paul" as a geographic entity.
-The GeoNames API, restricted to Virginia locations, correctly returned coordinates for Saint Paul, Virginia (36.90538, -82.31098) in Wise County.
-However, the historical "St. Paul's Parish" referenced in 1700s land records was an Anglican administrative division in central Virginia, approximately 400 km from the modern town of Saint Paul in southwestern Virginia.

-**Technical Validation**: All system components functioned correctly—Stanford NER accurately identified place names, the Virginia geographic restriction prevented mislocalization to Saint Paul, Minnesota, and the coordinates returned were legitimately within Virginia.
-The error arose not from algorithmic failure but from the fundamental challenge that modern gazetteers contain toponyms that have shifted meaning, location, or administrative context over centuries.

-**Research Implications**: This finding demonstrates where expert geographic knowledge exceeds purely algorithmic approaches.
-A professional GIS analyst familiar with Virginia's colonial administrative geography would immediately recognize that "St. Paul's Parish" in 1700s land records refers to a historical parish system rather than the modern town.
-This case study reinforces the value of human-in-the-loop validation for historical geocoding applications, where domain expertise can distinguish between homonymous historical and contemporary place names that automated systems cannot differentiate.

 \begin{figure}[H]
 \centering